dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.1.4 =
+* Options framework updated to 1.9.0

 = Version 1.1.3 =
 * Removed blank spaces at the end of some files that caused site to show as a blank page in some cases.
 * Shortcodes previously used for footer copyright text now completely removed.